sryo/Spoons/README.md

 `TrackpadWizard.lua` lets you set up areas on your Magic Trackpad to perform specific actions.

 #### Features
-- Create customized trackpad zones for specific actions
+- Create customized trackpad zones for specific actions.
-- Includes gesture crafting mode to help you create new zones
+- Includes gesture crafting mode to help you create new zones.

 #### How to Use
 - Use the <kbd>^ CTRL</kbd><kbd>⇧ SHIFT</kbd><kbd>G</kbd> hotkey to enter Gesture Craft mode and create new gesture zones.
 In this mode, make a diagonal gesture across your desired zone, and the zone coordinates will be printed for you to use.
+- Print the ForceKeys template to overlay on your Trackpad.

 ### 🪄🌇 WindowScape
 `WindowScape.lua` is the ultimate tool in window organization, transforming chaos into a neat urban landscape.